The short and sweet version:

 Each bundle of fiber has been dyed with attention to detail and hand spinning in mind.
 Not only do I focus on creating vivid and fun colors, but I take into account how the color will look and blend when drafted and spun, whether into chunky or fine yarns.
 Each colorway is crafted with love.

 My other arty ventures include weaving, mosaic art/glass art, needle felting, funky embroidery/crewel.
 Gardening, beach-combing, trail running, and hiking are my outdoor passions.

 I hope to one day have a little plot of land to call my own where a few chickens, Shetland sheep, and some fat and fluffy English Angora rabbits can frolic…Add some big simmering dye pots and my spinning dreams would be complete!

 Thanks for checking out my hand dyed/handspun goodness.
-If you have any questions/comments/love notes or concerns feel free to contact me!
-Oh, I also do custom orders!
-Just shoot me a message and I would love to chat with you about it. xoxo Beth
+If you have any questions/comments/love notes or concerns feel free to contact me. xoxo Beth

 The Longer Version:

 Oh hi, you're still here?
 Great!
 Grab a cup of tea, settle in, and I'll tell you more about why I do what I do: